Open/Close Burger Menu

 Our re-design for heritage brand Duerr’s, the oldest family-owned jam maker in England, includes an “orbit” two-piece lid that ensures easier opening and inclusivity for consumers of all ages.

-We evolved Aunt Bessie’s packaging back in 2022 to be more accessible for visually impaired shopper by incorporating Navilens technology.
+We evolved Aunt Bessie’s packaging back in 2022 to be more accessible for visually impaired shoppers by incorporating Navilens technology.
 This allows users to scan the pack from a distance to access the product information through an app, without needing to find small QR codes close up.
 Making the packaging easier to read and ensures ingredients and cooking instructions are accessible to all.

-As we’ve revealed, designing for Third Agers requires an approach that acknowledges their wealth of experience, their financial strength, and their lust for life.
+As we’ve revealed, designing for Third Agers requires a fresh approach that acknowledges their wealth of experience, their financial strength, and their lust for life.
 Read more in our blog “Third agers’ are not an afterthought” for more insight into why it’s time for designers to stop patronising the older generation.
 In the meantime, here’s our top 4 take outs to remember:

 References: